Trait

 e.g. 'flaming', 'fast', 'sarcastic'

-• Players are encouraged to Change them over the course of their story, reflecting how their Object develops over time.
+Players are encouraged to them over the course of their story, reflecting how their develops over time.

-• A list of suggested Traits is provided for each Object.
+A list of suggested Traits is provided for each .

-By making them codified, Traits provide a method to control the rate of Change that an Object might experience over the course of the game.
+By making them codified, Traits provide a method to control the rate of that an might experience over the course of the game.

 They can have subtext and deeper meaning for the player, for example the Trait 'Legendary' will necessarily be supported by the events of their story.
 Since this is a single-player experience, it's not as important for this deeper meaning to be recorded explicitly.

-Providing example Traits for each Object helps to set the tone and inspire the player.
+Providing example Traits for each helps to set the tone and inspire the player.

-In Artefact, Traits are characteristics describing a magical item (Object).
+In , Traits are characteristics describing a magical item ().
 They might be physical or magical properties or facets of its developing personality.

 Each kind of magical item supported by the game has a list of 20 or so sensible Traits for that archetype, but players are always free to make up their own.